Squeezing N\'eel-type Magnetic Modulations by Enhanced Dzyaloshinskii-Moriya interaction of $4d$ Electrons

-In the lacunar spinel GaMo$_4$S$_8$, each tetrahedral Mo$_4$ cluster carries a spin S=1/2, corresponding to an unpaired hole occupying a triply degenerate orbital in the cubic state (space group $F\overline{4}3m$)~\cite{pocha2000electronic}.
-Analogously with GaV$_4$S$_8$ and GaV$_4$Se$_8$ \cite{pocha2000electronic,ruff2015multiferroicity,bordacs2017equilibrium}, this degeneracy is lifted by a cooperative Jahn-Teller transition occurring at $T_S=44$\,K, through a rhombohedral distortion of the lattice along any of the four $\left<111\right>$-type cubic directions, giving rise to a sizable pyroelectric polarization \cite{neuber2018architecture, geirhos2018orbital}.
-As a consequence, the material develops a complex lamellar pyroelectric domain structure where the primary domain boundaries lie along $\left\{100\right\}$-type planes \cite{neuber2018architecture}.
-Below $T_C=19$\,K, long-ranged magnetic order sets in, displaying metamagnetic phase transitions upon the application of external fields, as already implied by early magnetization studies on powder samples \cite{rastogi1987magnetic}.

-We explored the reciprocal-space distribution of the magnetic modulation vectors in GaMo$_4$S$_8$ by SANS experiments performed at the Oak-Ridge National Laboratory (ORNL) High-Flux Isotope Reactor (HFIR), using the General-Purpose Small-Angle Neutron Scattering Diffractometer (GP-SANS) \cite{Heller2018SANS,Wignall2012SANS}.
-A single crystalline sample with a mass of $m=112$\,mg, was mounted onto a rotatable sample stick with its $\left[1\bar{1}0\right]$ cubic direction parallel to the rotation axis.
-A neutron wavelength of $\lambda_n$=6\,$\angstrom$ with $\Delta\lambda_n/\lambda_n$=0.13 broadening was used with the detector set to a distance of 5\,m from the sample, employing a collimator of the same length.
+Our temperature, magnetic field and angular dependent magnetization and electric polarization measurements reveal a complex phase diagram where we attributed phases to the cycloidal and SkL states and observed a third modulated magnetic phase.
+Moreover, we found that the modulated spin states extend up to fields as high as 2\,T, which further support their robustness.